Weng-Sean/Gomoku_AI/README.md

 - AI.py: Contains the AI player logic, which determines the AI's moves.
 - decision_tree_v2.py: Implementation of the decision tree used by the AI player.
 - board.py: Defines the Board class, which represents the game board and its state.
-- screenshots/: Directory containing screenshots of the game (optional).